 Include a more complete interface and the possibility of connection to our PC via USB or serial port allowing us to program sequences of voltage and current values.
 Thus we can analyze how our circuits respond to different situations and check how our prototypes perform under anomalous situations.

 Tips before you buy

 Beware of clones

 Sometimes the same equipment is camouflaged with different brands by simply modifying the name, adding a certificate or some other accessory and of course increasing the price.
-For example in the following case we have the same adjustable power supply but with different prices being the original manufacturer SIGLENT, with a price of $399 and two clones one of the brand RS-Pro (at $528) and another Teledyne (at $815).
+For example in the following case we have the same adjustable power supply but with different prices.
+The original manufacturer is SIGLENT, with a price of $399.
+Then we have two clones, one of the brand RS-Pro (at $528) and another Teledyne (at $815).

 Best benchtop power supplies are equipped with various safety features.
 They are designed both to protect the power supply from misuse and to prevent damage to the electronics that are powered by them.
 Therefore, before purchasing a power supply, it is important to check that it includes safeguards against:

 - short circuits.